suter-partner/Summary-box-for-Wikipedia-links/readme.md

 - Easy to use on **any website** and also available as a **[WordPress plugin](https://github.com/su-pa/Summary-box-for-Wikipedia-links_WordPress-Plugin)**
 - Works on mobile & desktop, with touch & mouse
 - Works in all (modern) browsers; if the feature does not work in a specific browser version or device, it remains a normal link (without the summary box)!
-- It's like magic, just add a line of code to your site and on all the Wikipedia links on your website/web application a preview box pops up on mouse over or finger tab and the links are marked with a nice "Wiki-W"!
+- It's like magic, just add a line of code to your site and on all the Wikipedia links on your website/web application a preview box pops up on mouse over or finger tab
 - The Preview box automatically finds the best place to display on mobile & desktop, landscape & portrait mode
 - Wikipedia links with a summary box are nicely marked by a small Wikipedia logo that is made of a 1-char-font, the "Wiki-W"
-- Works with all languages, different text directions (ltr & rtl) and even mixed content/preview boxes
+- Works with all languages, different text directions (ltr & rtl) and even mixed content
 - Works with existing offsite link icons
 - Built-in "auto hyphenation" (CSS) for all (available) languages
 - Fine animation of the summary boxes
-- Shows the summary text & the image (if any) of the linked Wikipedia article inside a preview box (by default)\
+- Shows the summary text & the image (if any) of the linked Wikipedia article inside a preview box (by default)
 - Easy-to-use settings via parameters as part of the ``<script>`` tag (affects all preview boxes) or as part of the link url (affects a specific preview boxes)
-- Some custom parameters: width of the preview box; number of characters in the summary text; font size; don't show (an) image(s)
-- Advanced: Customize all parts in the CSS
-- License: Version 1.1.1.
-GPLv3, Open Source

 # How to
 **Here are three different ways to use the «Summary box for Wikipedia links».**